MaryMay1923/CS-330/README.md

 ### Variable Naming Rules
 Obviously you cannot use any of the reserved words as variables in C++.
 Variable names must start with either a lowercase letter or an underscore, and they cannot include whitespaces or special characters (#!% ect) anywhere within the name.
 It’s also good to keep in mind that C++ is case sensitive, so the variable names countEggs and counteggs are seen as unique variable names.
+C++ being a strong, static, explicitly typed language means that you will have to declair what type of variable you are creating.
+Before naming your variable, you must type whichever is accurate: char, double, float, int, long, short,